-While ramping up our diversity sourcing efforts was a clear place to start, we need better data to form a comprehensive understanding of how diverse candidates are moving through the hiring process so that we can better prioritize our efforts.
-To that end, we will be collecting demographic data at the application stage, replacing standard EEOC questions with more inclusive messaging that was honed with the input of a number of Square Roots team members representing diverse backgrounds.
+While ramping up our diversity sourcing efforts was a clear place to start, we needed better data to form a comprehensive understanding of how diverse candidates were moving through the hiring process so that we could better prioritize our efforts.
+To that end, we have started collecting demographic data at the application stage.
+We replaced standard EEOC questions with more inclusive messaging that was honed with the input of many Square Roots team members representing diverse backgrounds.
 We are also seeking partnerships with relevant job boards and professional organizations geared towards underrepresented talent, which can serve our unique hiring needs as a technology-enabled company in the indoor agriculture industry.
-There is so much more we can do here, but these are the first steps.
+There is so much more we can still do here, but these are the first steps.

 Benefits and Compensation

-We’ve rolled out a policy for volunteer paid time off (separate from existing PTO) that will be available to all Square Roots employees.
-The goal is to give team members the time and flexibility to make a difference in their local communities.
+In October, we implemented a policy for volunteer paid time off (separate from existing PTO).
+This new policy is available to all Square Roots employees, to give team members the time and flexibility to make a difference in their local communities.
 To date, employees have used this time to participate with organizations such as Urban Roots in Grand Rapids, Michigan.